-Since we are living in an age where retail chains go bust by the score, the need for an optimal customer experience is clearer than ever.
+Since we are living in an age where retail chains go bust by the score, the need for an optimal CX is clearer than ever.
 Modern technology offers many opportunities to enrich the experience even further, especially since it is developing at breakneck speed.
-But what will customer experience look like in, say, four years from now?
+But what will customer experience in 2020 look like, four years from now?

 Siri and Cortana are examples of the digital assistants we know now: nice little smartphone tools that amuse us with funny conversations and the occasional surprising answer.
 In short: an entertaining waste of time.
 However, digital assistants will have evolved considerably in the near future.
 They will offer truly useful conversations and will assist us in making the right choices.
 Some web shops are experimenting with chatbots and wizards that attempt to offer real advice.
 By 2020, these systems will have matured and offer real and useful advice based on targeted open and closed questioning.